 Financial decisions people make can improve the quality of their lives or make life more challenging.
 Either way, the impacts of individual financial choices affect the overall economic health of families and communities.

-A workshop designed to assist participants in the benefits and drawbacks of different types of debt; what’s in a credit report; how to raise their credit score; and ideas for paying off debt.
-If you are interested in accessing a copy of your free credit report, access an informational fact sheet here.
-An additional fact sheet on understanding your credit score has recently became available from the Consumer Federation of America, access it here.
+A workshop designed to assist participants in the benefits and drawbacks of different types of debt, what’s in a credit report, how to raise their credit score, and ideas for paying off debt.
+If you are interested in accessing a copy of your free credit report, view the How to Access Your Free Credit Reports fact-sheet here.
+An additional fact sheet on understanding your credit score has recently became available from the Consumer Federation of America.

 Managing Between Jobs

 UW-Extension developed a series of 16 publications that present valuable strategies for dealing with job loss or a drastic reduction in income.
 Get help setting spending priorities, keeping a roof overhead, finding another job, and more.

 B3459-01 Setting Spending Priorities